vonglasow/atoum-documentation/source/en/cookbooks/framework.inc.rst

    }

 .. note::
-   Pour plus d'informations sur la création d'Entity dans Symfony 2, reportez-vous au `manuel Symfony <http://symfony.com/fr/doc/current/book/doctrine.html#creer-une-classe-entite>`_.
+   For more information about creating Entity in Symfony 2, refer to <http://symfony.com/fr/doc/current/book/doctrine.html#creer-une-classe-entite>`_.

-Créez le répertoire Tests/Units dans votre Bundle (par exemple src/Acme/DemoBundle/Tests/Units).
-C'est dans ce répertoire que seront stoqués tous les tests de ce Bundle.
+Create the directory Tests/Units in your Bundle (for example src/Acme/DemoBundle/Tests/Units).
+It's in this directory that will be stored all tests of this Bundle.

-Créez un fichier Test.php qui servira de base à tous les futurs tests de ce Bundle.
+Create a Test.php file that will serve as a base for all new tests in this Bundle.

 .. code-block:: php